RetroDECK/ES-DE/USERGUIDE.md

 **Play audio for video files in gamelist views**

-With this turned off, audio won't play for you game videos in the gamelists.
+With this turned off, audio won't play for game videos in the gamelists.

 **Enable navigation sounds**

 Enable or disable navigation sounds throughout the application.
-Sounds are played when browsing systems and lists, starting games, adding and removing games as favorites etc. The sounds can be customized per theme, but if the theme does not support navigation sounds, ES-DE will fall back to built-in sounds.
+Sounds are played when browsing systems and lists, starting games, adding and removing games as favorites etc. The sounds can be customized per theme, but if the theme does not support navigation sounds, ES-DE will fall back to its built-in sounds.

 ### Game collection settings

-Handles collections, which are built using the games already present for your game systems. _(Details on how this works are discussed later in this guide.)_
+Handles collections, which are built using the games already present in your game systems.
+See the [collections](USERGUIDE.md#game-collections) section below in this document for more information.

-**Finish editing _'COLLECTION NAME'_ collection**
+**Finish editing _'COLLECTION NAME'_ collection** _(Entry only displayed when editing a custom collection)_

 Self explanatory.
-This menu entry is only visible when editing a collection.

 **Automatic game collections**

-This opens a screen that lets you enable or disable the automatic game collections _All games_, _Favorites_ and _Last played_.
+This opens a screen that lets you enable or disable the automatic game collections _All games, Favorites_ and _Last played_.

 **Custom game collections**

-This lets you create your own custom game collections.
+This lets you enable or disable your own custom game collections.

-**Create new custom collection from theme**
+**Create new custom collection from theme** _(Entry only displayed if the ability is provided by the theme set)_

 If the theme set in use provides themes for custom collections, then this entry can be selected here.
 For example, there could be themes for _"Fighting games"_ or _"Driving games"_ etc. The default rbsimple-DE theme set does not provide such themes for custom collections and in general it's not recommended to use this approach, as is explained [later](USERGUIDE.md#custom-collections) in this guide.
-This menu entry is not visible if the theme does not have any available themes to use for custom collections.

 **Create new custom collection**

-This lets you create a completely custom collection with a name that you choose.
+This lets you create a completely custom collection with a name of your choice.

 **Delete custom collection**